TochiAgboeze/Poseidon/README.md

 2. **Run the Cells**:
    - After adjusting the variables, run all the other cells in this section.
 Running the last cell will return and save a spreadsheet of forecasted groundwater levels between the specified start and end dates. <br><br>

-**`NOTE:`** During model Exploration for task 1, we initially experimented with linear regression, which achieved a SMAPE score of 0.13.
+**`NOTE:`** During model exploration for task 1, we initially experimented with linear regression, which achieved a SMAPE score of 0.13.
 However, we chose the LightGBM model which provided slightly better performance (0.12).<br><br>

 ## TASK 2
 **Identify exogenous variables for forecasting GRACE time series**<br>